Builtin Functions and Constants¶

 If the generator function wishes to convey a value to its scheduler,

-is the value returned by
+it may use yield(x) where x is the value returned by

-is syntactically like return
+Note: yield is syntactically like return and throw in that

 parentheses around its argument are optional.